-Since the establishment of the EHEA in 2010, and given the increased need to boost the implementation of the key commitments, the challenges of this rotating secretariat have become more and more evident:
+Since the establishment of the EHEA in 2010, the challenges of this rotating secretariat have become more and more evident:

-- Hosting countries have a different understanding of and approaches to the provision of Secretariat, which can pose challenges for the continuity of the work - The Secretariat team is usually entirely new, sometimes with little or no prior experience of the EHEA.
-The take-over of tasks from the previous host country requires considerable adaptation time, and for the first 1-2 years, the Secretariat team usually finds itself in a quite challenging "learning while doing" process.
-Once it is fully up to its tasks, and has established good communication and collaboration relations with the BFUG, its term is almost over, and the next Secretariat starts, undergoing the same process. - The regular change of Secretariat has also technical implications, for the transfer and further development of the website, the maintenance of an archive etc.; - All this has led to delays, and considerable extra work for both the Secretariat and the BFUG, and at times to instability and confusion, in particular during the handover periods.
+- Host countries have different understandings of and approaches to the provision of Secretariat, which can pose challenges for the continuity of the work. - The Secretariat team is usually entirely new, sometimes with little or no prior experience of the EHEA.
+The takeover of tasks from the previous host country requires considerable adaptation time, and for the first 1-2 years, the Secretariat team usually finds itself in a quite challenging "learning while doing" process.
+Once it is fully up to its tasks, and has established good communication and collaboration relations with the BFUG, its term is almost over, and the next Secretariat starts, undergoing the same process. - The regular change of Secretariat has also technical implications, for the transfer and further development of the website, the maintenance of an archive, and also enhanced risks and vulnerability to cyberattacks etc. - All this has led to delays, and considerable extra work for both the Secretariat and the BFUG, and at times to instability and confusion, in particular during the handover periods.

-Therefore, the need for a more enduring structure has become evident
+Therefore, the need for a more enduring structure has become evident:

-- The envisaged Secretariat would operate with permanent staff, under the authority of the BFUG.
-It would be more institutionalised, and in a better position to provide continuous administrative and technical support to the joint work. - The Secretariat team would serve in a longer-term perspective, engaging staff with the right profile, and provide it with the necessary training, and with an overall capacity that can be scaled to the requirements of the service.
-It would be more "European", as it would be independent from any individual country, and comprise staff from different EHEA countries. - This would provide a stable contact point for stakeholders and thus also help to enhance the visibility and recognition of the Bologna Process and the EHEA, in Europe, and internationally. - It can be expected to provide a more continuous, stable and reliable support structure for the EHEA, be in a better position to support the implementation of the EHEA policies and instruments, and maintain a solid knowledge base and provide expertise at the service of the EHEA and its bodies. - This would be of benefit for all members and consultative members of the Bologna Process, and overall, lead to a more efficient functioning of the EHEA.
+- The Secretariat team would serve in a longer-term perspective, engaging staff with the right profile, and provide it with the necessary training, and with an overall capacity that can be scaled to the requirements of the service.
+It would be more "European", as it would be independent from any individual country, and comprise staff from different EHEA countries. - It would provide continuous administrative and technical support to the joint work under the authority of the BFUG.
+It can be expected to provide a more continuous, stable and reliable support structure for the EHEA, be in a better position to support the implementation of the EHEA policies and instruments, and maintain a solid knowledge base and provide expertise at the service of the EHEA and its bodies. - This would provide a stable contact point for stakeholders and thus also help to enhance the visibility and recognition of the Bologna Process and the EHEA, in Europe, and internationally. - This would be of benefit for all members and consultative members of the Bologna Process, and overall, lead to a more efficient functioning of the EHEA.
 It would allow the EHEA and its members to focus on content-related issues, thus boosting implementation of key commitments and therefore improving internationalisation of higher education and mobility. - This approach also seems fairer, as the cost of the Secretariat will have to be shared by all members.
-The European Commission has indicated it would continue to support the Secretariat under such arrangements. - Hosting of the Ministerial conference would stay on a rotating basis.
-This would likely widen the range of countries which would volunteer to host, as this is no longer requires a hostint of the Secretariat.
+The European Commission has indicated it would continue to support the Secretariat under such arrangements. - Hosting of the Ministerial conference would stay on a rotating basis, which is likely to widen the range of volunteering countries, as this no longer requires hosting the Secretariat.

-At the Madrid BFUG in autumn 2023, a majority of members expressed its support for the setup of a longer-term secretariat, and requested the further exploration of the organisational, legal and financial model, with the goal to launch such a Secretariat immediately after the 2027 Ministerial conference.
-One probable approach would be the establishment of a non-governmental organisation to be based in one of the EHEA countries.
-Alternatively, a foundation could be established.
+At the Madrid BFUG in autumn 2023, the vast majority of members who spoke expressed support for the set-up of a long-term secretariat, and requested the further exploration of the organisational, legal and financial model, with the goal to launch such a Secretariat immediately after the 2027 Ministerial conference.
+The model would be either a private-law non-profit association, or a foundation.